Everest View Trek

 What's Included

-• All ground transport in private vehicles including airport transfers during the international and domestic flight
+• All ground transport in private vehicles, including airport transfers during international and domestic flight

 • Kathmandu city excursion, tour guide, and private transportation